designwall/dw-minion/README.txt

 == Changelog ==
 = 1.1.6 =
+* Fix: Minor bugs in CSS.
-* Fix: Change the social share color.
+* Fix: Change the pagination arrow icons.
+* Fix: Remove social share.
 * New: Add the typography page template to the theme.

 = 1.1.5 =